brandur/sorg/content/articles/minimalism.md

 * ***Avoid custom technology.*** Software that you write is software that you have to maintain.
 Forever.
-Don't succumb to NIH when there's a well supported public solution that fits just as well (or even almost as well).
+Don't succumb to NHH when there's a well supported public solution that fits just as well (or even almost as well).

 * ***Use services.*** Software that you install is software